KGkiotsalitis/stop-skipping-model/README.md

 # Dependencies

-Note that the scripts are programmed in Python.
-Running or modifying the scripts requires an installed version of **Python 3.6**.
-In addition, the following libraries should also be installed:
+Note that the scripts are programmed in Python, Haskell and LINDO.
+Running or modifying the scripts requires an installed version of **Python 3.6**, **Haskell 8.6.3* or **LINGO 18.0*.
-* numpy
-* math
-* itertools
-* time